-Asana is a great way to share and assign tasks with your team, and is free for up to 15 team members.
-A Pro plan is available for $9.99/month that allows more members and includes more features.
+Asana is a great way to share and assign tasks with your team and is free for up to 15 team members.
+A Pro plan is available for $9.99/month which allows more members and includes more features.

 GQueues Lite includes all the basic features you need for free.
 Upgrade and gain additional features for $25/year.